Nishikori wins second-round match in four sets

-NEW YORK Kei Nishikori battled for the second match in succession before claiming his place in the third round of the U.S. Open on Thursday.
+NEW YORK (Reuters) - Kei Nishikori battled for the second match in succession before claiming his place in the third round of the U.S. Open on Thursday.

 The sixth-seeded Japanese, the runner-up in New York in 2014, dropped his second set but came through 6-4 4-6 6-4 6-3 against 20-year-old Russian qualifier Karen Khachanov.